HRR47-SDC-Burke/carousel-service/README.md

 ## Usage

-This module builds a simple interactive photo gallery for an AirBnB clone.
+This module builds a simple interactive photo gallery.
 It takes a numeric location ID from the URL and fetches images associated with that location.

 ## Requirements